Trans-exclusionary radical feminism by country: Germany

 Alice Schwarzer, German journalist and editor of the feminist magazine Emma, published a book Transsexualität (2022) arguing that a 'trans lobby' was causing young people to falsely see transitioning as a solution to their problems.
 Schwarzer explicitly invokes the English context of the debate over trans rights, warning that dangers from trans women and academic shifts she claims occurred in the UK might happen in Germany as well.
 Since 2021, Emma has increasingly focused on transgender issues.
 The magazine published a series of articles throughout 2022 that advance an exclusionary understanding of womanhood, treating trans identity as a social trend.
 Amongst invocations of 'social infection' of transgender children, these articles have been described as transphobic and cite disinformation campaigns from the British tabloid Daily Mirror.

 One women's rights organization, Terre des Femmes, published a position paper in 2020 titled "Transgender, Self-Determination, and Gender", arguing for the primacy of 'biological sex' over gender and emphasizing the organization's focus on the discrimination against "women and girls".
 In July 2022, the organization's board voted to withdraw the document, citing damage to the group's reputation and the fact that paper strayed from their inclusive values.
 In 2023, the minority trans-exclusionary faction led by Inge Bell split from the organization, claiming that the organization had succumbed to identity politics.

 Originating as a social media hashtag modeled after right-wing activist Matt Walsh's documentary What Is A Woman?, the initiative "Was ist eine Frau?"
 (What is a woman?) was started by women's rights activists Rona Duwe and an unnamed individual.
 It sought answers from the candidates for German federal election on the question "What is a woman?".
 The campaign was supported by groups Initiative "Let Women Speak!", Women Heroines Association, and the Lesbian Action Center Reloaded.
 Out of over 2000 candidates, by 6 February 2025, 100 had answered.

 Iceland

 According to Women's Declaration International, an anti-trans advocacy group, the number of trans-exclusionary feminists in Iceland is low.
 According to Owl Fisher, a trans activist, trans rights have been supported by the Icelandic feminist movement for decades.

+North Macedonia

+In North Macedonia, 'gender-critical' feminists have aligned themselves with the anti-gender movement, commonly portraying transgender women as a threat to children and women.
+According to Slavcho Dimitrov, Manja Velichkovska & Irena Cvetkovik, "[a]s a direct consequence, transgender individuals in North Macedonia have faced the repeated failure to pass the newly proposed Law on Legal Gender Recognition".
+At a series of public forums in 2023, local municipalities hosted gender-critical women's rights activists alongside showings of transphobic films like Matt Walsh's What Is a Woman?.